Navigating a Whackadoodle World: A Prologue

 “Do what?”

 “Make them a habit,” she continued.
 “You said these rules transformed your life–made you stronger, more confident, more everything.
 Well, I want that too,” she said.
-“I propose that you take me through the rules the way you used to take your your classes.
+“I propose that you take me through the rules the same way you used to take your classes.
 That way, we both get what we want.”

 “And what do we both want?”
 I asked, grinning.